amosngSP/CTL_STV/README.md

 # CTL_STV
-VATSIM Cross The Land - Single Transferable Vote system By Amos Ng - 1357854 for the VATSIM Cross The Land system.
+VATSIM Cross The Land - Single Transferable Vote system.
+By Amos Ng - 1357854 for the VATSIM Cross The Land system.

 The web interface was based on the Buy me a Cookie system: